LorenzoBini4/FCHC-GNN-Hierarchical/README.md

 ```

 ### Usage
-To train, validate, and test the FCHC-GNN model on the deep hierarchy experiments, run the following command:
+To train, validate, and test the FCHC-GNN model on the deep hierarchy experiments, run the following command where we rely on Slurm job scheduling system:
 ```
 bash deep-hc.sh
 ```